akeylesslabs/akeyless-ruby-sdk/docs/DefaultApi.md

 Upload a PKCS#12 key and certificates

-Upload a PKCS#12 key and certificates Options:   name -    Name of key to be created   in -    PKCS#12 input file (private key and certificate only)   passphrase -    Passphrase to unlock the pkcs#12 bundle   metadata -    A metadata about the key   split-level -    The number of fragments that the item will be split into   customer-frg-id -    The customer fragment ID that will be used to split the key (if empty, the key will be created independently of a customer fragment)   cert -    Path to a file that contain the certificate in a PEM format.
+Upload a PKCS#12 key and certificates Options:   name -    Name of key to be created   in -    PKCS#12 input file (private key and certificate only)   passphrase -    Passphrase to unlock the pkcs#12 bundle   metadata -    A metadata about the key   tag -    List of the tags attached to this key.
+To specify multiple tags use argument multiple times- -t Tag1 -t Tag2   split-level -    The number of fragments that the item will be split into   customer-frg-id -    The customer fragment ID that will be used to split the key (if empty, the key will be created independently of a customer fragment)   cert -    Path to a file that contain the certificate in a PEM format.
 If this parameter is not empty, the certificate will be taken from here and not from the PKCS#12 input file   token -    Access token

 ### Example
 ```ruby